 With a strong public emphasis on education, Sweden is an excellent place to teach and conduct research and all Swedish institutions of higher education and research offer opportunities for international scholars.
 Candidates from the level of recent Ph.D. scholar to full professor in any discipline will therefore be considered.
 Preference is given to academic and professional excellence, feasibility and significance of the project and match with host affiliation.
-English is sufficient, as Swedish students and scholars have excellent proficiency in English.
+English is sufficient, as Swedish students and scholars have excellent proficiency in English but interest in, or limited knowledge of the Swedish language is appreciated and often useful.
 The academic year consists of two 20-week semesters.
 The fall semester runs from the middle or end of August through mid-January and the spring term from mid-January through the beginning of June.
 Awards are rarely made in the summer months, unless justified by the nature of the project and prearranged with the prospective host institution.

 All applicants should prioritize making a preliminary reservation at the university housing office of the host institution as soon as possible.
 If additional help is needed, they should ask their Swedish academic hosts for assistance in placing them in the university's housing queue.
 The Commission is unable to assist with housing.
-As all Fulbright grants are less than one year in length, U.S. grantees will not be issued a personal ID number and therefore will not be included in the social welfare system, nor be required to pay Swedish tax.
+As all Fulbright grants are less than one year in length, U.S. grantees will not be issued a personal ID number and will therefore not be included in the social welfare system, nor be required to pay Swedish tax.
+As such, school options for family members should be discussed with the host institution.
 Grantees in Sweden for less than 6 months will not be able to open a Swedish bank account and will receive their grant payment at their U.S. financial institution.

 For more information on living and studying in Sweden, click here.

-Please note that candidates currently residing in Sweden or who have already begun a program in Sweden are not eligible for the Fulbright program with Sweden.
+Please note that applicants currently residing in Sweden or who have already begun a program in Sweden are not eligible for the Fulbright program with Sweden.